Anirudh-Swaminathan/Web_Dev_2016_DELTA/Common_Task3/README.md

 * [X] Use AJAX for form submission.
 * [X] User must be able to update his details.

+    The language used was PHP.
+The database system was MySQL.
+The server used was WAMP.
+    No Frameworks were used.

 ### Features implemented
 - Registration of a new user using AJAX for requests.
 Username, phone and email are unique for each user.
 - Secure login for users.
 Blocked all access of other pages.